 When a cover design features photographs or illustrations, it should convey a sense of what your reader can expect from the story.
 Enough to intrigue, but not enough to reveal all.
 It should create anticipation that will be fully satisfied by the time they reach “The End” or, in my Roman novels, “Finis.”

 While there’s wide room for creativity, particular types of images are generally found on books in each genre.
 Selecting the right image is key to drawing in the people who seek out books of that genre.
 It’s important to choose an image that doesn’t subconsciously repel others who would love the book if they’d just read it.
 If they never click to the description or pick up the paperback because the image doesn’t connect with them, you’ve both lost.

 In this article, I’ll discuss how we achieve broad appeal with the covers for my books.
-While a good designer might create an effective cover without deliberately targeting both men and women (and my designer did for Forgiven, the first volume in the series), a bit of research has produced four design guidelines that let my designer, Roseanna White of Roseanna White Designs and best-selling author of historical fiction herself, create covers with wide appeal every time.
+While a good designer might create an effective cover without deliberately targeting both men and women (and my designer did for Forgiven, the first volume in the series), a bit of research has produced five design guidelines that let my designer, Roseanna White of Roseanna White Designs and best-selling author of historical fiction herself, create covers with wide appeal every time.